Adapt or Die: The Report on the State of the Legal Market in 2017

 One chart that goes up is billing rate.
 However, understand this rise has a big caveat.
 The authors caution that billable rates for law firms are frequently only published rates, akin to off-the-shelf hotel room prices, which are almost never fully realized.
 Furthermore, the study points out that more clients are demanding ceilinged budgets to their litigation, meaning there is no longer a direct correspondence between hours worked and hours billed.

-good news in the report?
+Is there any good news in the report?

 Yes.
 For smaller firms, one thing to be aware of is that huge clients are no longer looking to large firms for all aspects of their legal work.